Robik Shrestha Personal Homepage

 Latest News

-May 2023: Starting as an Applied Scientist Intern at Amazon AWS AI Labs.
-I am a part of the Responsible AI team.
-More updates to follow :-)
+May 2023: Started as an Applied Scientist Intern at Amazon AWS AI Labs.
+I am a part of the Responsible AI team

 Publications